dwjoyce/pythonbook/appendices/Glossary.rst

         A combination of actual values, variables, operators, calls to functions and even sub-expressions, to form a value that is computed or evaluated into its simplest form.
 For example, the expression ``10 + 4 * 3 / 2`` is evaluated to form the value ``16.0``.

     operator
         A symbol that represents an action, such as addition, assignment or equality.
+In this book, we have learnt arithmetic, comparison and logical operators.

+    operand
+        A value that is processed or used by an operator.
+For example, in the expression ``10 + 20``, the ``+`` is an operator, whilst the values ``10`` and ``20`` are operands.

     integer
         A whole number such as ``18``.
 These numbers never have a fractional part.